Lipschitz Stability Estimate and Uniqueness in the Retrospective Analysis for The Mean Field Games System via Two Carleman Estimates: Introduction

 Certainly, if the MFGS has only one solution, then this solution can be found from the usual initial and terminal conditions.
 However, as it was mentioned above, generally the MFGS has multiple solutions.
 Thus, to figure out which solution was actually realized in the process, we need an additional information.
 It is reasonable to assume that the final distribution $m\left( x,T\right) =m_{T}\left( x\right) $ can be measured.
 This assumption leads to the overdetermined problem (\ref{1.1})-(\ref{1.3}) for the MFGS.
 As it was mentioned above, we study the questions of stability and uniqueness questions of the solution of this problem.
 Since a noise is always present in real measurements, then it makes sense to estimate the error of the solution of that overdetermined problem for MFGS with respect to the level of noise in the data.
 We call this \textquotedblleft stability estimate".

+As to the possible further developments of the ideas of this paper, the tool of Carleman estimates for MFGS (\ref{1.1}), which is used here, seems to be quite helpful for Coefficient Inverse Problems (CIPs) for this system.
+Indeed, this paper is a revised version of the preprint \cite{MFG1}.
+After \cite{MFG1} was posted on www.arxiv.org on February 21, 2023, the first author with coauthors posted/published two works \cite{MFG5,MFG6}, in which Carleman estimates are applied to prove stability and uniqueness results for CIPs for MFGS (\ref{1.1}).
+The framework of \cite{BukhKlib} is used in these references.
+In \cite{MFG5} CIPs with the final observation are considered.
+In \cite{MFG6} the data for the CIP are given at $\left\{ t=t_{0}\right\} ,$ where $t_{0}\in \left( 0,T\right) $ is a fixed number, and they are complemented by the lateral Cauchy data.

+We now refer to previous publications about CIPs for the MFGS.
+To the best of our knowledge, the first theoretical results about CIPs for MFGS (\ref {1.1}) were obtained in \cite{Liu1,Liu2}.
+In these works, uniqueness theorems are proven about the recovery of either the function $F$ in the first equation (\ref{1.1}) \cite{Liu1} or of both functions $F$ and $ G=G\left( x,m\left( x,T\right) \right) =u\left( x,T\right) $ \cite{Liu2} from the data, which depend on the function $m_{0}\left( x\right) ,$ and this function varies over certain sets of functions$.$In \cite{Liu1} $ F=F\left( x,m\left( x,t\right) \right) $ and in \cite{Liu2} $F=F\left( x,t,m\left( x,t\right) \right) .$ Since the function $m_{0}\left( x\right) $ varies, then the data in \cite{Liu1,Liu2} represent multiple measurements.
+On the other hand, the data in our paper as well as in \cite{MFG5,MFG6} are results of a single measurement event.
+Numerical studies of CIPs for the MFGS were conducted in \cite{Chow,Ding}.

 Everywhere below $\beta =const.>0$ and all functions are real valued ones.
 In section 2 we prove two integral identities.
 In section 3 we prove two new Carleman estimates.
-Finally, in section 4 we prove the Lipschitz stability estimate and uniqueness for problem (\ref{1.1})-(\ref{1.3}).
+In section 4 we prove the Lipschitz stability estimate and uniqueness for problem (\ref{1.1})-(\ref{1.3}).
+In section 5 we provide a brief derivation of system (\ref{1.1}).